Getting Started on Heroku with Ruby

 command.

-If you are new to Heroku, it is recommended that you complete this tutorial using the Heroku-provided sample application.
+If you’re new to Heroku, it’s recommended that you complete this tutorial using the Heroku-provided sample application.

-To clone the sample application so that you have a local version of the code that you can then deploy to Heroku, execute the following commands in your local command shell or terminal:
+Clone the sample application so that you have a local version of the code.
+Execute these commands in your local command shell or terminal:

 $ git clone https://github.com/heroku/ruby-getting-started.git